 1. Cartagena, Colombia

+Widely considered to be Colombia’s most beautiful city, Cartagena has it all.
 Boasting colourful colonial buildings, flower-adorned balconies, grand palaces and plazas, gourmet dining, and imposing fortresses, this city is astonishingly photogenic.
 Located on Colombia’s Caribbean coast, it’s also home to sugar-white beaches and warm turquoise seas.

 Cartagena’s narrow streets are ideal for getting lost in.
-As you stroll, you can admire the bold colours of the buildings, their intricate wrought-iron detail, and the vibrant bougainvillaea that cascade from balconies.
-If you get hungry, visit the street food vendors and feast upon delicious arepas (stuffed corn cakes), carimañolas (fried yuca fritters), and patacones (fried green plantain).
+As you stroll, you can admire the bold colours of the buildings, their intricate wrought-iron detail, and the vibrant bougainvillaea that cascade from the balconies.
+If you get hungry, visit the street food stalls and feast upon delicious arepas (stuffed corn cakes), carimañolas (fried yuca fritters), and patacones (fried green plantain).

 You can learn more about the city’s grisly history in The Palace of the Inquisition, which is now a museum, and visit the formidable Castillo de San Felipe de Barajas – the most impressive fortress ever built in the Spanish colonies.
 Or, if you’d prefer to relax, take a boat tour to Isla Barú, where you can swim in the crystalline Caribbean waters and kick back on the powder-white sand.